pgmarco11/pgmarco11/README.md

 #### React Apps

-* [Crypto Strategy Hub](https://github.com/pgmarco11/crypto-strategy-hub) - A React App that keeps track of your portfolio's value and each crypto asset, and provides analysis of each one to evaluate them.
+* [Crypto Strategy Hub](https://github.com/pgmarco11/crypto-strategy-hub) - A React App that keeps track of your portfolio value and each crypto asset, and it provides analysis of each one, to evaluate.
 * [Robofriends](https://github.com/pgmarco11/robofriends) - Example react app that retrieves API data and filters the results on search

 #### Node APIs